 It is believed oranges originated in Southeast Asia.
-It is peneved.

 Christopher Columbus and other explorers brought orange seeds and seedlings with them to North America.

-By the 1820's, there were orange groves growing in St. America. mbus and other explored or ange groves growing in St. Augustine, Florida.
+Rv the 1820's, there were orange groves growing in St. Allows with them to North America. mbus and other explored orange groves growing in St. Augustine, Florida.

 Oranges are a member of the citrus family.
-Florida is the number one producer of oranges in the United States.
-However, California, Texas and Arizona also grow and sell oranges.
+Florida is the number one producer of oranges in the United States, However, California, Texas and Arizona also grow and sell oranges.
 90% of Florida's oranges go into juice.